Best daily deals

 Limit: 3 m. for 30 min

-It’s superfluous if you just want a soundbar for your living room, but if you plan to take your speaker outdoors or into the shower, you will want an appropriate IP rating.
-IPX7 and IPX8 are considered waterproof, which means you can feel safe having them near (or frankly, in) a pool or the shower.
-Just remember, no electronic is truly waterproof: with enough time or depth, the product will fail.
+It’s superfluous if you just want a soundbar for your living room, like the Bose Smart Soundbar 900, but if you plan to take your speaker outdoors or into the shower, you will want an appropriate IP rating.
+IPX7 and IPX8 are waterproof, meaning you can feel safe having them near (or frankly, in) a pool or the shower.
+Remember, no electronic is truly waterproof: with enough time or depth, the product will fail.
 The term is really just a shorthand for a degree of resistance.
 Dustproofing is less common, but important if you’re in a workshop with tons of sawdust.
-These days more and more Bluetooth speakers have a dustproof rating of IP6X (plus waterproofing), because wireless speakers let us listen to audio in places that were once inconvenient or virtually impossible with wires.
+These days, more and more Bluetooth speakers have a dustproof rating of IP6X (plus waterproofing), because wireless speakers let us listen to audio in places that were once inconvenient or virtually impossible with wires.

 Bigger is pretty much always better when it comes to batteries.
 It’s an engineering challenge for manufacturers to create a super portable speaker that sounds good, has loads of connectivity options, is waterproof, and has a long-lasting battery.
-You can have some of these things, but you’re unlikely to find them all.
-Gone are the days of D cell batteries for your block party—mercifully, we can recharge our lithium batteries.
+You can have some of these things, but are unlikely to find them all.
+Gone are the days of D-cell batteries for your block party — mercifully, we can recharge our lithium batteries.
 With that said, not all Bluetooth speakers are wireless.
 Many are made just to be used around the home, plugged into an outlet.

 Quick charge is your best friend for Bluetooth